Introduction

 8. Embrace Gratitude and Contentment

-Gratitude shifts your mindset from what you lack to what you have.
-By practicing gratitude, you can reduce the desire to spend on unnecessary items and instead find contentment in what you already own.
+Gratitude is a feeling of appreciation shifting your mindset upon what you lack to what you have.
+Cultivating gratitude will invariably curb the desire to spend on unwanted things and find contentment with what you have.

 How to Start: